 As far as I can tell, just about all of the SAP marketing documentation on HANA has preceded this development.
-If I were heading up HANA marketing at SAP, I would not want to address Oracle 12c, because I would not have a right answer for it.
-This is because Oracle 12c undermines lots of effort expended on the part of SAP to get SAP customers to think that SAP HANA technology is unique to SAP to position SAP HANA as unique and better.
+If I were heading up HANA marketing at SAP, I would not want to address Oracle 12c because I would not have the right answer.
+This is because Oracle 12c undermines lots of effort expended on SAP to get SAP customers to think that SAP HANA technology is unique to SAP to position SAP HANA as unique and better.

 First, SAP now does not have a good reason — or should I say a good idea if it puts its customer’s interests first, to only port new SAP applications (like S/4) to SAP HANA.

 Dictating the Database to the Customers?

 The previous argument that only SAP could provide a fast enough database is most likely untrue.
 It was always a weak argument because regardless of the reason.
 No application vendor should be dictating the data layer to its customers.
 However, repeatedly that is what SAP has said that it wants to do.